Which when for what?

 Recommended: ICE LiPo 77mm or Optolong L-Pro 2"

 Didymium filters are intended to protect welders eyes and do that very well; wait, what?
-They block all light by 3 or 4 stops.
-Add an extra stop for yellow, and remove one for red.
+They block all light by about 3 stops; except the MSM which is so efficient it only blocks half a stop.
+The great thing about these filters is that they enhance the red of nebulosity.
 Odd as it seems this is my preferred filter for Milky Way shots.

-Recommended: Hoya Starscape 77mm or Baader Moon and Skyglow 2"
+Recommended: MSM Light Pollution Reduction 82mm, or Hoya Starscape 77mm or Baader Moon and Skyglow 2".

 Ultra High Contrast filters straddle the line between filters designed to only block specific frequencies (light pollution) and those designed to allow specific frequencies (nebular gases).
-I would recommend these over LPS filters when shooting deep space.
+I would recommend these over LPS filters when shooting deep space and when there's a quarter moon out.

 Recommended: Optolong UHC EOS Clip or Optolong UHC Nikon Clip or SVBony UHC 2" or Baader UHC-S 2"